-Besides its pleasant aroma, essential oils have multiple benefits.
+Besides their pleasant aroma, essential oils have multiple benefits.
 There are many essential oils out there, each with its own therapeutic qualities.
 Some essential oils keep you calm and relaxed, while others leave you feeling energized as they trigger the system.
-They are also used to treat pain, stiffness, asthma, depression, hypertension, insomnia and so on.
+They are also used to treat pain, stiffness, asthma, depression, hypertension, insomnia, and so on.

-Here are some commonly used oils and its benefits:
+Here are some commonly used oils and their benefits:

 - Rose and Ylang-Ylang: Keeps you uplifted